Stickiem/tp/docs/UserGuide.md

 * For example, if Person A has a relationship "Boss" with Person B whose relationship is "Employee", searching for `findRelationship Boss` will return only Person A, because their role contains the keyword "Boss".

 **Examples**:
-* `findRelationship family friend` returns all persons who are involved in relationships containing "family" or "friend" as substrings in their role name.
+* `findRelationship family friend` returns all persons where their role in any relationship containing "family" or "friend" as substrings.

 ---
 ### Locating persons by tag: `findTag`